Neaj-Morshad-101/client-go-lister-app/README.md

 # client-go-lister-app
-basic app for listing pods and deployments in a kubernetes cluster
+basic client-go project for listing pods and deployments in a kubernetes cluster

+I have done this project to learn the client-go concepts.